 - Designate a sober driver, or volunteer to be the designated driver that night.

-- Program the name of the local cab company in your cell phone.
+- Download a ride-sharing app like Uber or Lyft, or program the name of the local cab company in your cell phone.

 - Avoid drinking too much alcohol too fast.